 - OL/Online Learning (async+sync)

 This course will be delivered completely online.
 Required class components (such as lectures, labs, discussions, etc.) may be delivered in pre-recorded (asynchronous) and/or live (synchronous) modes.
 For example, an instructor may provide pre-recorded lecture materials that you view on your own schedule but require that you attend live discussions at scheduled times.
-Note: You are expected to participate in live, prescheduled (synchronous) sessions as long as the scheduled meeting time is between 8:00 a.m. and 10:30 p.m. in your local time zone.
+You are expected to participate in live, prescheduled (synchronous) sessions.

 - AD/Online — Asynchronous (async)

-This online course features well-designed, pre-recorded (asynchronous) content that you may access at any time, on your own schedule.
-You interact with other students and the instructor via the Canvas online learning system, which may include email, online discussion boards, interactive chat rooms, and/or video conferences.
+This online course features well-designed, pre-recorded (asynchronous) content that you may access at any time, however the class will have periodic assignment and/or exam deadlines which must be met.
+You will interact with other students and the instructor via the Canvas online learning system, which may include email, online discussion boards, interactive chat rooms, and/or video conferences.
 Many instructors also offer online office hours.

 - SD/Online — Synchronous (sync)

 This online course features well-designed content, live interactions (synchronous), and required class components (such as lectures, labs, discussions, etc.) that you access at pre-scheduled times.
 For example, during a six-week summer class, your instructor might deliver lectures from 10:00–11:00 a.m. on Mondays–Fridays and hold discussions on Tuesdays and Thursdays from 1:00-2:15 p.m.
 These sessions will be delivered live via videoconferencing software (e.g., Zoom).
-Note: You are expected to participate in live, prescheduled (synchronous) sessions as long as the scheduled meeting time is between 8:00 a.m. and 10:30 p.m. in your local time zone.
+You are expected to participate in live, prescheduled (synchronous) sessions.

 View online course rosters by term